 In brief, Hearst met and fell in love with Davies.
 He immediately took charge of her career, starring her in expensive and much-hyped dramas.

-Hearst’s insistence that she star in soggy dramas hid her greatest gift: her quicksilver wit.
+Hearst’s insistence that she star in big, beautiful dramas hid her greatest gift: her quicksilver wit.
 She wasn’t bad in the historical films, quite the contrary, but the plot and pacing often subdued her comedic gifts.
+(For an example of what I mean, check out Little Old New York: Marion is hilarious but the film is dull, dull, dull and there’s only so much one star can do.)

 The comedies that she did make were absolute proof of what her true talent was.
 And that is the last you will hear of Mr. Hearst in this review (oh all right, there will be a tiny bit at the end).
 And there will certainly be no coverage of Cat’s Meow or other scandal and speculation.
 This post is about the wonderful comedic legacy Marion Davies left on the screen.